 How to Retouch a Portrait in Pixelmator Pro

 If you’re looking for an affordable photo editing software that contains more than enough features to use for retouching a portrait, look no further than Pixelmator Pro.
-This Mac-based software is easy to use and with a purchase price of $39.99 USD, it might just be the only photo editor you ever need.
+This Mac-based software is easy to use and with a one- purchase price of $39.99 USD, it might just be the only photo editor you ever need.

 Pixelmator Pro also offers a free trial with no restrictions for 15 days, so you can give it a good test of your own before committing to purchasing the software.